alekshaecky/SuckItUpCollabFork/README.md

 Everything is straightforward, but small things can get you snagged, or the instructions may be imperfect.
 Ask for Help in Discord!
 Report documentation issues, so they can be fixed.

+There is no table of contents, because we want folks to read the whole thing!
+(Then just use Search...)

-# Setup for working with Unity and Git for MART450
+# <a name="Setup"></a> Setup Steps for working with Unity and Git for MART450

 * This should take about 30 minutes, but give yourself a solid hour.
 * You must have a 64-bit computer.
-* Instructions are for a PC with Windows 10 (adapt accordingly for other platforms).
+* Instructions are for a PC with Windows 10 (and Mac).
+* If you have any issues or questions, ask in the mart450-github Discord.

 ## 1. Join the MART450Spring organization